Philosophy

 A music teacher's most important tasks are:

-to establish a positive mentoring relationship
+• to establish a positive mentoring relationship with students

-• to get students to appreciate music
+• to get students to appreciate and enjoy listening to music

-to get them to enjoy playing, rehearsing and performing
+• to get them to enjoy playing, rehearsing and performing

 Hopefully their successes with music will help them to pursue their goals in life — and of course, enhance the possibility that they will enjoy playing music throughout their lifetime, whether as an amateur or professional musician.

 Pleasure is the Key!
-(Frustration is a Warning Sign.)

 No matter what their age or level, students need to balance fun and work.

 Many music students toil away dutifully, devoting countless hours to practice, believing that lots of hard work will inevitably lead to artistic achievements and good musicianship.
 They think that the harder they work, the faster they'll proceed.
-The more strenuous their efforts, the more strain they endure, the deeper the reward.
+The more strenuous their efforts, the more strain they endure, and therefore, deeper the reward.
 It's easy to think that long hours spent struggling invariably produce great accomplishments.
-Our "work hard" cultural ethic wholeheartedly espouse this view.
+Our "work hard" push-harder cultural ethic wholeheartedly espouses the view that our sweat, discomfort and sacrifice should reap assured rewards.
+But often this is far from true.
+What if you're using the wrong tool?
+What if you're headed in the wrong direction?

 Still, most students need guidance in attaining a positive, productive approach to practice.
 Few know how to do so intuitively.
-While an instictive or intuitive understanding is the saving grace for students who fail to receive instruction on practicing, it is not essential.
-Every aspect of this understand can be taught, and the student can see the value of the approach when coached during lessons.
+While an instinctive or intuitive understanding is the saving grace for students who fail to receive instruction on practicing, it is not essential.
+Every aspect of this understanding can be taught, and the student can see the value of the approach when coached during lessons.
 Getting the horse to drink is another matter.

-What areas could use improvement?
+• What areas could use improvement?

 • What would you do you get better in one such area?